TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-event-log.md

 ## Cloud Economics

 As we're building in the cloud, we need to maintain at least a basic awareness of the cost implications of our choices.
-The intention is that customers will self host the spreadsheet, so we're expecting lots of AWS accounts most of which have low activity.
+The intention is that customers will self host the spreadsheet, so we're expecting lots of AWS accounts, most of which have relatively low activity.
 We'll be using DynamoDB's [on demand mode](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadWriteCapacityMode.html#HowItWorks.OnDemand) so that customers pay only for what they use.
 The basic [cost model](https://aws.amazon.com/dynamodb/pricing/on-demand/) for on demand DynamoDB is $1.25 per million write request units, $0.25 per million read request units, and $0.25 per GB-month for storage.

 The [DynamoDB documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/CapacityUnitCalculations.html) has detailed explanations of how many units different operations take.
 It can be confusing because sometimes the documentation talks about capacity units, and sometimes about request units.
 These are equivalent when figuring out how many units an operation consumes.
 The difference is in how you're charged.
 In on demand mode, you're charged for the units used by each *request* you make.
 In provisioned mode, you provision the *capacity* you need up front in terms of units per second.

 A [write unit](https://docs.amazonaws.cn/en_us/amazondynamodb/latest/developerguide/ProvisionedThroughput.html#ProvisionedThroughput.CapacityUnits.Write) represents one write to an item up to 1KB in size.
 You use an additional write unit for every KB written, with sizes rounded up to the nearest KB.
 Batch writes cost the same as performing all the writes individually.
 There are no extra units used for conditional writes (although write units are consumed even if the write fails).
 Writes in transactions use double the number of units.

 A [read unit](https://docs.amazonaws.cn/en_us/amazondynamodb/latest/developerguide/ProvisionedThroughput.html#ProvisionedThroughput.CapacityUnits.Read) represents a strongly consistent read of up to 4KB of data.
-Unlike writes, when performing a `BatchGetItem` or `Query` the size of all the items accessed is added together and *then* rounded up to the nearest 4KB.
+Unlike writes, when performing a `BatchGetItem` or `Query`, the size of all the items accessed is added together and *then* rounded up to the nearest 4KB.
 Reads in transactions use double the number of units, eventually consistent reads use half.

 Let's say we use one DynamoDB item per entry in the transaction log.
 Creating a million cell spreadsheet by setting one cell at a time will cost $1.25, assuming that each entry uses less than 1 KB.
 Ongoing storage is up to $0.25 per month.
 In contrast, reading the entire transaction log using eventually consistent reads will cost *at most* $0.03, assuming that we read multiple items at a time.
 If we can make the entries significantly smaller than 1KB, the cost will be even less.